jefftranter/6800/sbc/software/README.md

 G

-DISASSMEBLER:
+DISASSEMBLER:

-Run from address D000 from the Fantom II (ACIA) monitor.
+Run from address D000 from the Fantom II (ACIA) monitor or the front panel.
 Use should be self-explanatory.
 See sample output below.

-Disasm version 1.0 by Jeff Tranter
+6800 Disassembler ver 1.0 by Jeff Tranter
 Start Address?
 FB00
 FB00  B6 83 00  LDAA $8300
 FB03  47        ASRA